oktalz/present/doc/README-start.md

 slides are written in text friendly format and follow all standard markdown rules with some additions

-main purpose of application is to view presentation in browsers
+main purpose of application is:
+- view presentation in browsers
+- have option to run code directly from presentation
+  - support for any language, no sandbox, "run on your machine principle"

 ## Installation
 Use the following command to download and install this tool: